cwendorf/EASI/docs/Functions/estimatePairwise.md

-`estimatePairwise` {EASI}

 ## Estimate Pairwise

 ### Description

-Provides a table of confidence intervals for all unadjusted pairwise comparisons among the means given the input.
+Provides a table of confidence intervals for all unadjusted pairwise comparisons among the group or level means.

 ### Usage